Polish Lowland Sheepdog

 Who is an ideal owner?

-These dogs do well with children who are old enough to understand boundaries and participate in training.
+These dogs do well with children who are old enough to understand boundaries.
 They're naturally protective and can be wonderful family guardians, but they need socialisation to prevent overprotectiveness.
-Single people or couples who can provide consistent companionship also make excellent PON owners.
+The grooming commitment cannot be overstated; if you're not prepared for regular brushing, this isn't your breed.

 Interesting facts about the Polish Lowland Sheepdog

-A single dog named Smok ("Dragon") is considered the foundation of all modern Polish Lowland Sheepdogs after World War II nearly destroyed the breed
+A single dog named Smok ("Dragon") is considered the foundation of all modern Polish Lowland Sheepdogs after World War II nearly destroyed the breed.

 FAQ